fthomas/notes/sars-cov-2.md

 gene:
  * sequence of nucleotides in DNA or RNA that encodes the synthesis of a gene product (RNA or a protein)

+TODO:
+ * extract gene of the spike protein